Piercing guides

 Vertical helix – Pierced through the rim at the top of the cartilage for a bolder, statement placement

-most asked helix quesions
+most frequently asked helix questions

 Helix piercings are usually more uncomfortable than lobe piercings as they pass through cartilage.
 Most people describe the sensation as a quick pinch with pressure, followed by tenderness that settles over time.